 The following individuals serve as resources for receiving reports and complaints, directing community members to resources, and providing information on supportive measures:

-- Sasha Tulgan, Director of Equal Opportunity and Title IX Program Officer
+- Sasha Tulgan, Assistant Dean for Equal Opportunity

 - Catherine Claypoole, Dean for Academic and Faculty Affairs